lg550055/reading-notes/401/class-01.md

 - > Immutable values can't alias
 - > Anything on the left side of an assignment is a reference
 - > Lots of things are assignments: x= , for x in , class x() , def x() , def fn(x) , import x , except... as x, with ... as x
+- > Names have no type
+- > Names can change value and time any time

 ---